pablopalafox/photometricBA/README.md

 By running photometric Bundle Adjustment after feature-based Structure-from-Motion, we achieve a slight reduction in the Absolute Trajectory Error (ATE).

-The following table shows an ablation study comparing 3 different camera calibrations, namely **kb4** (KannalaBrandt4Camera), **ds** ([Double Sphere](https://vision.in.tum.de/research/vslam/double-sphere)) and **eucm** (ExtendedUnifiedCamera).
+The following table shows an ablation study comparing 3 different camera calibrations, namely **kb4** ([Kannala Brandt 4 Camera](http://www.ee.oulu.fi/mvg/files/pdf/pdf_697.pdf)), **ds** ([Double Sphere](https://vision.in.tum.de/research/vslam/double-sphere)) and **eucm** (Extended Unified Camera Model]).

 We compute the Root Mean Square Error of the ATE for the "geometric" map (second column), for the "photometric" map (third column) and for the "new landmarks" map (fourth column), that is, a photometric map to which we have added new landmarks (using epipolar line search) and which we have then optimized again with photometric BA.

 | Camera calibration | ATE geometric | ATE photometric | ATE photo + new + photo |
 |:------------------:|:-------------:|:---------------:|:-----------------------:|